YZBruh/pbt/README.md

     make clean             ==> Clear files (Builded binaries are not deleted) make clean-all         ==> Clear files (Builded binaries are deleted) make install-termux    ==> If you are using termux, it installs the compiled pmt into termux.
-So it allows you to use it like a normal command. make uninstall-termux  ==> If you are using termux, it uninstalls the compiled pmt into termux.
-So it allows you to use it like a normal command. make help              ==> Display help message
+So it allows you to use it like a normal command. make uninstall-termux  ==> If you are using termux, it uninstalls the compiled pmt into termux. make help              ==> Display help message
 ```

 I compiled it with termux :D. Why should I bother...
-I compiled it with `GCC 17.0.6`.
-You can look at the version with the viewing option :)
+I compiled it with `GCC 18.0.2` You can look at the version with the viewing option :)